 The stunning Dubai skyline features contemporary government buildings, shopping malls, and futuristic corporate headquarters amid towering skyscrapers such as the world’s tallest building, the iconic Burj Khalifa.

 The entire city offers a variety of accommodation options for tourists, citizens, and expats living in Dubai, including hotels, residential estates or apartments, and private beach clubs that offer ultimate luxury.
-You can find the perfect place to live in the city centre or in other sought-after areas, from the Palm Jumeirah artificial island to the coveted Dubai Marina.
+You can find the perfect place to live in the city center or in other sought-after areas, from the Palm Jumeirah artificial island to the coveted Dubai Marina.
 In this section, we will have a look at the best neighborhoods to live in, whether you’re in search of luxury accommodation or a decent rental apartment at an affordable price.

 Luxury real estate in Dubai